jhell1717/msc-ai-project/README.md

 By developing low-dimensional representations of complex shapes, it becomes feasible to apply optimisation methods such as grid search, Monte Carlo methods, and gradient-based algorithms more efficiently.
 This research project will will investigate how various AI models can encode complex geometries into compact, interpretable representations to enhance design space exploration and optimisation.

-Additionally, to supplement the low dimensional representations, methods for interpreting latent variables will be explored which could offer the benefit of providing insight into how navigation through a latent space corresponds to changes in quantities of interest.
+Additionally, to supplement the low dimensional representations, methods for interpreting latent variables will be explored which may offer the benefit of providing insight into how navigation through an n-dimensional latent space corresponds to changes in Quantities of Interest (QoI).
 In Engineering, this would enable sample efficient design optisation, but also to harness this low-dimensional space guide designs towards optimal performance.

 ## Project Objectives